 9. Working Conditions For A Plumber In Australia

-Plumbing is a hands-on profession where you need to use your muscles while accomplishing jobs.
+Plumbing is a hands-on profession where you must use your muscles while accomplishing jobs.

-They are usually seen working independently, or in a team on large-scale construction projects and smaller domestic projects.
+They work independently or in a team on large-scale construction projects and smaller domestic projects.

-The job isn’t easy.
-It is a responsible, challenging, and demanding indoor and outdoor job.
-A plumber needs to have good stamina to lift and move pipes and heavy machines.
-You must be always ready to handle emergency conditions.
+The job is challenging, responsible, and demanding indoors and outdoors.
+A plumber needs good stamina to lift and move pipes and heavy machines.
+You must always be ready to handle emergency conditions.

 Plumbing is a full-time job.
 Depending on the requirement, a plumber may need to work on weekends and public holidays.

-Plumbers need to wear a uniform as per the agreement and policies of the employer.
+Plumbers need to wear a uniform per the employer's agreement and policies.
 Generally, the uniform includes a plumbing t-shirt, pants, a variety of safety gear, and trade shoes.

 Plumbing is a licensed and well-regulated trade in Australia.
 It is a high-demand profession that requires the right blend of education and practice experience.

-It takes 4 years to complete a Certification III in Plumbing course in Australia.
-Certificate IV in plumbing services is a 41-week course that includes six practical days of training.
+It takes four years to complete a Certification III in Plumbing course in Australia.
+Certificate IV in plumbing services is a 41-week course with six practical training days.

-The apprenticeship provides you with knowledge on various aspects of a plumbing job.
-This helps a student attain the necessary skills and knowledge to work as an independent plumber in the future.
+The apprenticeship provides you with knowledge of various aspects of a plumbing job.
+This helps a student attain the necessary skills and expertise to work as an independent plumber in the future.

 After the apprenticeship, the next step is to complete a Certificate III in Plumbing certification at TAFE NSW institute.